|

 anti-intellectualism stems from the belief that smart people cannot get

-laid—defeat that meme, and you defeat anti-intellectualism.
-And it should not be a
+it should not be a

 hard meme to defeat,

-since it is, after all, a lie—or, rather, several lies
+since it is, after all, a lie — or, rather, several lies

 originating from

 disparate sources.
-The

 idea that smart